alesanchezr/wordpress-for-developers/README.md

-# Wordpress Developer Starter Theme
+# Wordpress for Developers

+**Disclaimer**: this is not a "customization" of the wordpress core.
+Not a single core file was harmed nor changed for this toolset.
+We follow the cardinal rule of Wordpress [**don't change the core**](https://getflywheel.com/layout/wp-core/).
+And we encourage you to do so.

-This is the sexiest starter theme for The WordPress CMS, it has all you need to start coding right away.
+This is the sexiest toolset built on top of Wordpress, it has all you need to start coding right away.

 This is what makes it sexy:
-- **Beautifully looking out-of-the-box**: Bootstrap 3 installed, extends the [_tk parent theme](https://github.com/Themekraft/_tk), one of the most recomended base themes.
+- **Beautifully looking out-of-the-box**: extends the [_tk parent theme](https://github.com/Themekraft/_tk), one of the most recomended base themes with Bootstrap 3.
 - **Organized package manager**: use [Composer](https://wpackagist.org/) as package manager for everything, including plugins.
 That means no need for admin screens.
 - **Command and conquer**: use the command line to install and manage wordpress ([WP-CLI](http://wp-cli.org/)).
 That means no need for admin screens.
 - **Ignore the noise**: it comes with the perfect .gitignore to only upload the necessary files.